nnseva/django-tsso/README.md

 ###  Authorization steps

-#### Getting am access token
+#### Getting an access token

 The Client requests the access token from the authentication server using the OAuth-like protocol.
 The particular way to do it is out of our scope.
-The only significant result, that the Client. at some moment, knows the access token and token type, which is `Bearer` for the most OAuth2 cases.
+The only significant result, that the Client, at some moment, knows the access token and token type, which is `Bearer` for the most OAuth2 cases.

 #### Getting access to the Service Provider's resource